Rental Housing Demand Boom in Charlotte, NC

 Obviously, investors need different expertise in building rental properties than managing a real estate portfolio.
 These two real estate strategies use different property financing structures as well—interest-only short-term loans for the construction period, and then long-term financing for the hold portion.

 Enter build to rent, one of the fastest-growing trends in the real estate rental market.
-The build-to-rent trend is nationwide, but it is especially prevalent in Charlotte.
+The build to rent trend is booming nationwide, but it is especially prevalent in Charlotte.

 What is Build to Rent?